darkhelmet/verboselogging/posts/intodns-a-dns-tools-replacement.md

 - dns
 ---
-intoDNS replaces DNS Tools, which used to be free, then became pay for, but now looks like it’s back to being free, but whatever. intoDNS provides a bunch of nice information, and seems quite useful.
+intoDNS replaces DNS Tools, which used to be free, then became pay for, but now looks like it's back to being free, but whatever. intoDNS provides a bunch of nice information, and seems quite useful.
 Check it out.